driv/driv.github.io/_drafts/kubernetes-mixins.markdown

 #### Alerts and Rules

-Alerts and rules need to get both imported as rules into Mimir, the alertmanager will read the alert rules and create alerts based on its configuration.
+Alerts and rules need to be both imported as rules into Mimir, the alertmanager will read the alert rules and create alerts based on its configuration.

 One option to make it more GitOps friendly, would be to generate `PrometheusRule` [resources](https://github.com/prometheus-operator/prometheus-operator/blob/main/example/user-guides/alerting/prometheus-example-rules.yaml) from the generated files and apply them to the cluster.
-Alloy is able to read these resources and push them to Mimir.
+Alloy can read these resources and push them to Mimir.

-Today we'll keep it simple and just use `mimirtool` to import the rules and alerts directly into Alloy.
-Let's port forward the alloy-metrics service and push them.
+Today we'll keep it simple and use `mimirtool` to import the rules and alerts into Alloy.
+Let's port forward the alloy-metrics service and load them.

 ```bash
 mimirtool rules load --address=http://localhost:8080 --id=anonymous generated/alerts.yml